Nexplore Travel

 Ziro Valley is a UNESCO World Heritage site and the home of the Apatani tribe, known for their distinct facial tattoos and traditional nose plugs worn by older women.
 The valley itself is a lush paradise, with scenic paddy fields, pine-clad hills, and bamboo houses, offering photographers stunning landscapes.

-Traditional villages like Hong, Bulla, Hari villages are home to the Apatani tribe.
-The villages are notable for its well-preserved bamboo houses and intricate agricultural systems, including wet-rice cultivation and fish farming.
-The vibrant festivals, particularly the Dree Festival, provide opportunities to capture tribal life at its most colorful.
+Traditional villages like Hong, Bulla and Hari villages are home to the Apatani tribe.
+The villages are notable for their well-preserved bamboo houses and intricate agricultural systems, including wet-rice cultivation and fish farming.
+The vibrant festivals, particularly the Dree Festival, provide opportunities to capture tribal life at its most colourful.
 The rich cultural heritage combined with stunning high-altitude landscapes makes these Apatani villages a top spot for cultural and landscape photographers.

-The best time to visit Ziro valley is during the Ziro Festival of Music in September, when the valley comes alive with vibrant colour filled with golden hue.
-Check our Ziro valley tour package to plan your tour in this valley.
+The best time to visit Ziro Valley is during the Ziro Festival of Music in September when the valley comes alive with vibrant colours filled with golden hues.
+Check our Ziro Valley tour package to plan your tour in this valley.

 2. Majuli Island, Assam